-9. Darwin's Principle of Natural Selection
+10. Darwin's Principle of Natural Selection

-Darwin's Essays of 1842 and 1844 were his first efforts at a systematic formulation of the theory that he began constructing in his several transmutation notebooks, beginning in 1837.
-In those essays, still feeling his way toward a coherent and encompassing conception, he sets out to explain to himself the operations of natural selection.
+Darwin's Essays of 1842 and 1844 were his first efforts at a systematic formulation of the theory that he had begun to construct in his several transmutation notebooks, beginning in 1837.
+In those later essays, still feeling his way toward a coherent and encompassing conception, he set out to explain to himself the operations of natural selection.
 He initially considered how the human breeder transformed his domestic creatures through selection.
-In that light, he constructed a model of natural selection as a very powerful intelligence that could chose creatures:
+In that light, he constructed a model of natural selection as a very powerful intelligence that could choose creatures:

 Let us now suppose a Being with penetration sufficient to perceive the differences in the outer and innermost organization quite imperceptible to man, and with forethought extending over future centuries to watch with unerring care and select for any object the offspring of an organism produced under the foregoing circumstances; I can see no conceivable reason why he could not form a new race (or several were he to separate the stock of the original organism and work on several islands) adapted to new ends.
-As we assume his discrimination, and his forethought, and his steadiness of object, to be incomparably greater than those qualities in man, so we may suppose the beauty and complications of the adaptations of the new races and their differences from the original stock to be greater than in the domestic races produced by man's agency. . . .
-With time enough, such a Being might rationally (without some unknown law opposed him) aim at almost any result.
+As we assume his discrimination, and his forethought, and his steadiness of object, to be incomparably greater than those qualities in man, so we may suppose the beauty and complications of the adaptations of the new races and their differences from the original stock to be greater than in the domestic races produced by man's agency...With time enough, such a Being might rationally (without some unknown law opposed him) aim at almost any result (Darwin, 1909, 85-86; emphases are mine).